brunston/albatrossianweb/_posts/2020-08-01-covid-computing.md

 date: 2020-08-01
 ---

-# Cheap Reliable Computers during COVID-19
+# Accessibility to Cheap Computing during COVID-19

 **Scroll down if you just want to see the recommendations.**